Custom car projects demonstrate how large-scale 3D printing accelerates automotive development, from initial design to final production.

 - Enhanced design freedom and innovation, as this technology enables the exploration of new shapes, forms, and functions that are not constrained by conventional manufacturing limitations.

-Depending on the purpose and complexity of the design, Large Format Additive Manufacturing systems can be used for mock-ups in various stages of the production process:
+Depending on the purpose and complexity of the design, 3D printing in the automotive industry can be applied at various stages:

 - For conceptual design by quickly creating rough mock-ups of new ideas, to test the feasibility, functionality, and aesthetics of the design;